KenKundert/sshconfig/README.rst

            'default': '231.91.164.92'
        }

-When on the work network, when you connect to Home you will use the proxy and when you connect to farm, you will not.
+When on the work network, when you connect to home you will use the proxy and when you connect to farm, you will not.